nigel25840/recipe_manager/README.md

 ## With more time
-Add RouteSettings file and use an app router to manage navigation routes.
+- Add RouteSettings file and use an app router to manage navigation routes.
 This would be most appropriate if the app grows in size and complexity.

-Add Mockoon to replace mocks for widget testing
+- Add Mockoon to replace mocks for widget testing

-Add pull-to-refresh on recipes view
+- Add pull-to-refresh on recipes view

+- Add functionality to select all ingredients for search

+- Add functionality to delete all in-stock ingredients

-Add a more robust NoSQL persistence solution such as Hive
+- Add a more robust NoSQL persistence solution such as Hive